 I remembered that there was a Character Street and asked a local for directions.

-If there is one thing that I’ve taught Sophie and hubby on this trip, is to make your mouth useful and ask for directions as I’m sure the locals will be more than happy to assist with directions instead of fumbling with Google Maps.
-After all, human touch always scores one up, no?
+If there is one thing that I’ve taught Sophie and hubby on this trip, is to make your mouth useful and ask for directions as I’m sure the locals will be more than happy to assist instead of fumbling with Google Maps.
+After all, human touch always trumps , no?

 Character Street in Tokyo Station

-Character Street a long passageway filled with shops selling popular Japanese cartoon characters, like Hello Kitty, Totoro, One Piece or even Dragon Ball, remember this?
+Character Street is a long passageway filled with shops selling popular Japanese cartoon characters, like Hello Kitty, Totoro, One Piece or even Dragon Ball!